Twisted symmetric exclusion processes and set-theoretical $R$-matrices: More general solutions of set-theoretical Yang-Baxter equation

 For $ N=3 $, there are $ 3!=6 $ different permutations $ f $.
 As we have seen in Section \ref{sec:comm_class_statio}, the number of sectors only depends on the cycle structure of $ f $.
 Using the notation introduced in Section \ref{ssec:interpret}, it suffices to consider $ f_{1}=\mathrm{Id} $, $ f_{2}=(1^{(0)},1^{(1)})(2^{(0)}) $ and $ f_{3}=(1^{(0)},1^{(1)},1^{(2)}) $.
 Using Equation \eqref{prop:comm_nb_gene}, the number of sectors in the twisted SSEP corresponding to $ f_{1} $, $ f_{2} $ and $ f_{3} $ for $L=3$ are respectively 10, 5 and 3.

 On the other hand, by considering the action of \eqref{eq:r_brace} on the $3^3$ configurations, we find that the number of sectors in the corresponding set-theoretical model constructed for $L=3$ is 7.
-This proves that this set-theoretical model is not conjugated to any twisted SSEP for $L=3$.
+This proves that this set-theoretical model is not conjugated to any twisted SSEP coming from Lyubashenko solutions for $L=3$.

 \begin{remark} This model will be studied in more details in a future work.
-In particular, we will show that, for all $L>2$, it is not equivalent to any twisted SSEP model with 3 species. \end{remark}
+In particular, we will show that, for all $L>2$, it is not equivalent to the previous twisted SSEP with 3 species. \end{remark}